Hochfrequenz/kohlrahbi/README.md

 ## Installation
-The AHB Extractor is a Python based tool.
+Kohlrahbi is a Python based tool.
 Therefor you have to make sure, that Python is running on your machine.

 We recommend to use virtual environments to keep your system clean.